-- (b) A person convicted of a violation of this section is guilty of a Class G felony if the person is trespassing upon property operated as a safe house or haven for victims of domestic violence and the person is armed with a deadly weapon at the time of the offense. - (c) It is unlawful for a person who is subject to a valid protective order that is enforceable under Chapter 50B of the General Statutes to enter property being operated as a safe house or haven for victims of domestic violence after being forbidden to do so or to remain on the premises after being ordered to leave by the lawful occupant, unless the person enters upon the premises pursuant to a judicial order or written separation agreement that gives the person the right to enter upon the premises for the purpose of visiting with minor children.
+(c) It is unlawful for a person who is subject to a valid protective order that is enforceable under Chapter 50B of the General Statutes to enter property being operated as a safe house or haven for victims of domestic violence where the protected party is residing after being forbidden to do so or to remain on the premises after being ordered to leave by the lawful occupant, unless the person enters upon the premises pursuant to a judicial order or written separation agreement that gives the person the right to enter upon the premises for the purpose of visiting with minor children.
 A person who violates this subsection is guilty of this offense regardless of whether any of the parties protected by the protective order are present on the property.
 A person who violates this subsection is guilty of a Class H felony."

 SECTION 2.
 G.S.
-15A-2001 is amended by adding a new subdivision to read:
+15A-2000(e) is amended by adding a new subdivision to read:

-- "(12) The defendant was the subject of a valid protective order enforceable under Chapter 50B of the General Statutes at the time of the commission of the capital felony and committed the capital felony on the premises of a safe house or haven for victims of domestic violence." - SECTION 3.
-This act becomes effective December 1, 2007, and applies to offenses committed on or after that date.
+"(12) The defendant was the subject of a valid protective order enforceable under Chapter 50B of the General Statutes at the time of the commission of the capital felony and committed the capital felony on the premises of a safe house or haven for victims of domestic violence where the protected party was residing."

+SECTION 3.
+This act becomes effective December 1, 2009, and applies to offenses committed on or after that date.

-Page 2 S83 [Filed]
+Page 2 S140 [Filed]